Feeling Lost After an Injury? Contact a Chesterfield Personal Injury Attorney

 In the state of Virginia, when an individual over the age of 18 is injured as a result of the negligence of another person or entity, he or she has two years from the date the accident occurred to file a personal injury claim.
-This window of opportunity is known as the statutes of limitations and varies significantly from state to state.
+This window of opportunity is known as the statute of limitations and varies significantly from state to state.
 Even filing your Virginia personal injury claim one day after the end of the statute of limitations could result in the court refusing to hear your case.

 Because of this, it is imperative that you speak to a Chesterfield, VA personal injury attorney as quickly as possible following your accident with injury.
 In the state of Virginia, there are narrow exceptions to this two-year statute, largely pertaining to minors or an individual who was under a disability at the time of his or her injury and had been declared incapacitated by a court of law.

-As a Chesterfield Personal Injury Attorney, What Types of Personal Injuries Does Tronfeld, West & Durrett Handle?
+As a Chesterfield Personal Injury Attorney, What Types of Personal Injuries Does Tronfeld West & Durrett Handle?

-At Tronfeld, West & Durrett, our highly experienced personal injury attorneys handle the following types of personal injury claims:
+At Tronfeld West & Durrett, our highly experienced personal injury attorneys handle the following types of personal injury claims: